avip6/LLM-Experiments/README.md

 - **Text generation:** This example shows how to use an LLM to generate a name of a child.
 - **Prompt and User inputs:** Prompts are an important building block of LLM applications.
 This extends the previous text generation with prompts.

+## How to use it

+1. use a virtual environment to create new environrment
+2. install the requirements (`pip install -r requirements.txt`)
+3. Now you can run the app.py